-I absolutely enjoy this recipe as it is just so simple and fast to prepare.
-Pak choi is one of my favourite leafy vegetables.
-After a long day at work, this is the to-go vegetable dish that can be whipped up without fuss.
-Shallots can be substituted with crispy fried minced garlic according to preference.
-For an extra whiff of aroma, drizzle a bit of sesame oil after pouring the oyster sauce.
+Pak choi is one of my favourite leafy vegetables which I absolutely enjoy.
+After a long day at work, this is the to-go vegetable dish that can be whipped up without a fuss.
+Shallots may be substituted with crispy fried minced garlic according to preference.
+For an extra whiff of aroma, drizzle a bit of sesame oil over the vegetables after adding some oyster sauce.

-A type of Chinese leafy cabbage which is popular as a dish of it's own or sometimes added to rice or noodles.
-Sometimes known as Shanghai green cabbage, it does not need much effort to cook.
+A type of Chinese leafy cabbage which is popular as it is or sometimes added to rice or noodles.
+Also known as Shanghai green cabbage, it is absolutely simple to prepare.

 Oyster sauce is not vegan or vegetarian.
-For a vegetarian or vegan opting, use mushroom sauce to replace oyster sauce.
-Mushroom sauce can be found at Asian grocers
+For a vegetarian or vegan option, use mushroom sauce to replace oyster sauce.
+Mushroom sauce can be found at Asian grocers.

-A simple stir fry, blanching or steaming will do to cook the vegetable.
-Season with some soy sauce or oyster sauce, as per this recipe for taste.
+Simply stir fry, blanch or steam the vegetables.
+Season with some soy sauce or oyster sauce as per this recipe for taste.

-Vegetables like lettuce or choi sam (Chinese flowering cabbage) can also be used as a substitute to pak choi.
+Vegetables like lettuce or 'choi sam' (Chinese flowering cabbage) may be used to substitute pak choi.

 Baby Pak Choi with Oyster Sauce is also known as: Chinese Blanched Vegetables